lifepillar/vim-outlaw/README.md

 [Sneak](https://github.com/justinmk/vim-sneak), I do not try to reinvent the wheel.
 The price on my head is about 250 LoC.

-Here is a very simple outline which you may start playing with:
+Here is a very simple outline which you may start playing with.
+Open Vim with `vim beauregard.outlaw` and start typing:

 ```
 === My biography